Windows 11: Config Refresh

 Now if we head over to the registry again we notice a new value PausePeriod.

-What happens behind the curtains is very simple: the scheduled task trigger gets postponed the selected amount of minutes, in our case we set it to 60 minutes.
+What happens behind the scene is very simple: the scheduled task trigger gets postponed the selected amount of minutes, in our case we set it to 60 minutes.

 💡Notice the trigger is a one timer set 60 min (or almost, I did not time the print screen perfectly) in the future.